 Develop Your Ear for Leadership Training in Voice

-So to work on your vocal skills for leadership, start practicing this simple technique: pay attention to the way you sound when you’re at your ease, speaking to people you’re comfortable around.
+To work on your vocal skills for leadership, start practicing this simple technique: pay attention to the way you sound when you’re at your ease speaking to people you’re comfortable around.
 Develop your ear to hear how you sound in these situations.
 You may be amazed.
 (Another equally productive technique is to listen to yourself reading a children’s book to a young child.)

 The reason you may surprise yourself is equally simple: in low-stakes situations when you’re not self-conscious, you use the vocal techniques that add color to your speech.
-To express your passion, amazement, or to embody humor, you display your vocal skills without premeditation.
+To express your passion, amazement, or to embody humor, for instance, you bring out your vocal skills without premeditation.
 Hearing yourself do so is the first step to bringing your fully expressive voice into professional situations—instead of “ironing out” what you may think of as inconsistencies.

-Note: For sheer manic inventiveness in tapping into the voice's capabilities, watch the late Robin Williams's First Appearance on the Tonight Show.
+A parting note: For sheer manic inventiveness concerning tapping into the voice's capabilities, watch the late Robin Williams's first appearance on the Tonight Show.